dcmi/dc-srap/docs/srap-profile.md

 > NOTE: `dct:publisher` here is used when the resource being described is not contained in a larger resource.
 For example, a technical report would be described with `dct:publisher` at this level.
 For contained works, the containing resource (periodical or monograph) SHOULD be described with its publisher.

 **dct:title**

 The title or name of the resource, which is usually available on the resource itself, SHOULD be recorded in `dct:title`.

 **dct:format**

 The physical format of the resource SHOULD be indicated in `dct:format`.
 It is recommended that a standard list, such as the Internet Media Types ([MIME](https://www.iana.org/assignments/media-types/media-types.xhtml)) be used.

+**dct:subject**

+`dct:subject` MAY be used to add keywords, subject terms, or identifiers of terms from subject vocabulary lists.

 ### Description properties
 These description properties MAY be used to provide additional information about the scholarly work.